 Oyster mushrooms are a nutritious addition to any diet, containing high levels of protein, fiber, and essential amino acids.
 They are also a good source of vitamins B and D, as well as minerals such as iron, calcium, and potassium.

-4. Black Truffles - $800 a pound
+4. Black Truffles - $1,000 - $2,000 per pound.

 As with white truffles, black truffles are typically located in the wild using trained pigs and dogs.
 Attempts to cultivate them by American and Australian mushroom producers have yielded minimal success, with the laborious and expensive task of growing these fungi at the base of mature oak trees proving to be a considerable challenge.

-3. Matsutake - $1,000 to $2,000 per pound
+3. Matsutake - $1,000 to $2,000 per pound.

-There are less trees, so there are less mushrooms underneath them.
-Unfortunately, methods for cultivating these mushrooms have not been developed yet, and this makes the Matsutake an endangered species.
+Prices range from $1,000 to $2,000 per pound; however, climate change has begun to impact the cultivation of this rare delicacy.
+Because there are fewer trees, there are fewer mushrooms beneath them.
+Unfortunately, methods for cultivating these mushrooms have not been developed yet, which increases the price and now makes the Matsutake an endangered species.

-2. European White Truffle - $3,600 per pound
+2. European White Truffle - $4,200 - $5,050 per pound.

-1. Yartsa Gunbu – $50,000 a Pound
+1. Yartsa Gunbu – $50,000 per pound.